Jess Hendrickx

 Mentoring

-For any information on mentoring with Jess (both private or Access to Work) - please email info@asperger-training.com
+For any information on autism/ADHD assessments, mentoring & training with Jess, please email info@asperger-training.com.

 Jess’ Testimonials